 15-July-2020 (written by Charlotte Birkmanis)

-Our new research on ‘Future Distribution of Suitable Habitat for Pelagic Sharks in Australia Under Climate Change Models’ has just been published in Frontiers in Marine Science.
-This study led by Charlotte Birkmanis, predicted where pelagic sharks are likely to occur in Australian waters under future sea temperatures.
+New research on ‘Future Distribution of Suitable Habitat for Pelagic Sharks in Australia Under Climate Change Models’ has just been published in Frontiers in Marine Science.
+This study, led by Charlotte Birkmanis, predicted where pelagic sharks are likely to occur in Australian waters under future sea temperatures.

-We found that, on average, suitable habitat is predicted to decrease for some sharks (such as oceanic whitetip and blue sharks) with an increase in suitable habitat for other (such as mako sharks).
-The direction and severity of this change in habitat was, however, dependent on which of the 48 climate models we used in the analysis.
+We found that, on average, suitable habitat is predicted to decrease for some sharks (such as oceanic whitetip and blue sharks) with an increase in suitable habitat for other shark species (such as mako sharks).
+The direction and how severe this change in habitat was, however, depends on which of the 48 climate models we used in the analysis.
 For more details have a peek at the paper.

 This is the second chapter of Charlotte’s PhD and is freely available online!